dclbas/LMS_Controls/README.md

 ## Updated Release - Aug 2, 2018
-New Features and addtions include:
+New Features and additions include:

 - Implicit Intents `Hey Googe, Ask LMS Controls to play artist Pink Floyd in the kitchen`
 - Updated HA GUI to include syncing of squeezebox players
 - Streamlined DF dialog requirements
-- Defaults (context) is now based on HA GUI values rather than coded in DF (ie: current plyer, current source)
+- Defaults (context) is now based on HA GUI values rather than coded in DF (ie: current player, current source)
 - Streamlined the HA code, increased the use of automations to enhance GUI functionality
+- Added DF to allow sync / unsync of players - **New Aug 5, 2018**

 ## LMS Controls
 Control your Logitech / Squeezeserver players (LMS) from Home Assistant (HA) and Google Home (GH).
 A little [audio demo](https://github.com/ynot123/LMS_Controls/blob/master/LMS%20Controls%20Demo.mp3) is available.
 Also see the Home Assistant GUI below.